 How long does it take?

 Approval of an application is not given immediately.
-Applications
+Processing applications

-take up to 72 hours to process.
+will take approximately 3-5 working days.
 We will advise you by email when a

 decision has been made.